Excellence in Teaching and Mentoring Awards

-These two peer-nominated awards highlight outstanding frontline teachers of learners at all UCSF teaching sites who might otherwise go unrecognized for the 2021-2022 academic year.
-The nomination cycle for 2022 is now closed (June to July, 13, 2022).
-Recipients will be posted mid-August and celebrated at the Celebration of New Members on September 21, 3-5pm.
+These peer-nominated awards highlight outstanding front-line teachers of learners, mentors of learners, and faculty at all UCSF teaching sites who might otherwise go unrecognized for the 2025-2026 academic year.

 Who is eligible?